MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 1. Determine the list of Azure Repos repositories your pipeline needs access to that are part of the same organization, but are in different projects.

-   You can do this by inspecting your pipeline.
+   You can find the repositories by inspecting your pipeline.
 Or, you can turn on the _Limit job authorization scope to current project for non-release pipelines_  toggle and note which repositories your pipeline fails to check out.
-Note that submodule repositories may not show up in the first failed run.
+Submodule repositories may not show up in the first failed run.

 2. For each Azure DevOps project that contains a repository your pipeline needs to access, follow the steps to [grant the pipeline's build identity access to that project](../process/access-tokens.md#configure-permissions-for-a-project-to-access-another-project-in-the-same-project-collection).